I remember with fondness the first small group that Di and I attended many years ago.

 They’ve been through a variety of transformations since those days but they still remain the life blood of the relationships in our church.

 Let me help you out with some small groups ideas that would even get the Rick Warren tick of approval.
+These will help you grow a healthy church.

 Three Church Small Group Ideas